natebarksdale/natebarksdale.github.io/src/content/blog/2008-11-27-now-thats-what-i-call-not-music-2.md

 description: An exploration of audience reactions to Edgard Varèse's "Hyperprism" and the dichotomy between concept and substance in modern sound compositions.
 emoji: 🎶
 tags:
+  - 🎭 Entertainment
-  - 🎼 compositions
+  - 🎶 Activities
+  - 🎶 Live Performances
-  - 🎤 performances
+  - 📖 Discussions
-  - 🎷 orchestras
+  - 🌍 Culture
 haiku: |
   Sounds clash and collide,
   Laughter in the chaos reigns,